-To determine whether an ECC reduces pregnancy loss (miscarriage, termination of pregnancy, stillbirth or neonatal death within 7 days of delivery) in women who present with cervical dilatation and exposed, unruptured fetal membranes between 16+0 and 27+6 weeks.
+To determine whether an ECC reduces pregnancy loss (miscarriage, termination of pregnancy, stillbirth or neonatal death within 7 days of delivery) in women who present with cervical dilatation and exposed, unruptured fetal membranes between

+16+0 and 27+6 weeks.

-- To follow up all surviving babies to 2 years of age to determine their general health and medium term neurodevelopmental outcomes. - To determine the complication rates of ECC: - A) Including the number of women with iatrogenic rupture of membranes during the procedure. - B) The incidence of insertion failure. - C) To explore predictors of successful ECC placement such as magnitude of dilatation.
+• To follow up all surviving babies to 2 years of age to determine their general health and medium term neurodevelopmental outcomes.

+- To determine the complication rates of ECC: - A) Including the number of women with iatrogenic rupture of membranes during the procedure. - B) The incidence of insertion failure.